Find answers to frequently asked questions about CESR entry to the GMC Specialist Register.

 What happens if I do not complete my “training” for CESR?

 This will not affect your employment and you may be able to resume training later if you choose, with what you have previously done being able to count towards your application for a CESR if you choose to make one.
-Please note, that the GMC indicate that preference is given to evidence which is not more than five years old at the time you make an application for CESR.
+(Please note, however, that GMC indicate that they expect to see evidence which is mostly not more than five years old at the time you make an application for CESR).

 Where can I find more information about CESR